zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/mobiledrawer/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Kendo UI MobileDrawer HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile Drawer widget
+page_title: How to use the Kendo UI MobileDrawer HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile Drawer widget
 description: Learn how to initialize Kendo UI MobileDrawer for ASP.NET MVC, handle Kendo UI MobileDrawer Events, access an existing drawer with MobileDrawer HtmlHelper extension documentation.
 ---